wdthem/ThreeXPlusOne/README.md

   * Put the file in the same folder as the executable/DLL; or
   * Use the `--settings` flag to provide a directory path of your choice containing the `appSettings.json` file.
 * If the `appSettings.json` file is not supplied by any of the above means, defaults will be used.
-* Run the executable from the command line with no arguments (with or without `appSettings.json` in place)
+* Run the executable from the command line (with or without `appSettings.json` in place, and optionally using the `--settings` flag)
 * Running the process with the same list of numbers repeatedly will put all generated output into the same folder that was created by the process on the first run of the given number list

 ## Performance